 A.I.S.'s PRIVATE INVESTIGATOR TRAINING COURSE

 At AIS, our goal is to provide you with the most complete and comprehensive online investigator training available, delivered by the most experienced and knowledgeable instructors in Ontario.
+Our course is recognized as a compliant training institution by the Ministry of Correctional Services and Community Safety (under our parent corporation, Providence Investigations Ltd.)

 While some of those teaching other P.I. courses are parking lot managers and security guards (not kidding...do your homework!), our lead instructor, David Gibb, has worked in the trenches as a private investigator for over three decades!
 He has seen and done it all, and enjoys sharing his wealth of insights into the world of private investigation with new recruits.
 You'll enjoy the value of his experience, as well as his entertaining and funny stories of a life in the shadows - seeing and doing things that most people would consider unimaginable.